Rafael Benitez believes it's imperative his side take one game at a time if we are to return to London with the FIFA Club World Cup trophy.

 - Benítez: "I earned my first bonus in a derby"

 - Benítez: "We won and kept a clean sheet"

 - Benítez: "Cristiano guarantees goals"

 - Benítez: "We only have missed the goal"

-- Benítez: "The first day is always exciting"
+- Benítez: "Winning is always positive"